This is a tutorial to make a cool map magnetic board and fun travel-themed pins for those with wanderlust.

 For the Magnetic pins

-How to make a Map Magnetic board and pins
+How to Make a Map Notice Board and Magnetic Pins

-Once your picture has shrunk and cool just stick one of your self adhesive magnets on the back to create a magnetic pin.
+4. Finally, once the picture has shrunk and cooled, just stick a self-adhesive magnet on the back to create a magnetic pin.